|

 Dr. X. George Xu |

-I have taught several
+I have taught

-undergraduate courses: Radiological Engineering, Nuclear Instrumentation and
+several undergraduate courses: Radiological Engineering, Nuclear

 activities involve people in the Rensselaer